microsoftgraph/aspnetcore-webhooks-sample/README.md

    ![AadAppCreate3](docs/ad3.png)
 1. When the **Register an application page** appears, enter your app's registration information:
    1. In the **Name** section, enter a meaningful name that will be displayed to users of the app.
-For example: `MyWebApp`
+For example: `MyWebApp`.
    1. In the **Supported account types** section, select **Accounts in any organizational directory (Any Azure AD directory) and personal Microsoft accounts (e.g. Skype, Xbox)**.
       > You can leave the redirect URI empty, you'll add these from the **Authentication** tab later after the app has been successfully created.

       ![AadAppCreate4](docs/ad4.png)
 1. Select **Register** to create the app.
 1. On the app's **Overview** page, find the **Application (client) ID** value and record it for later.
 You'll need this value to configure the Visual Studio configuration file for this project.
-1. In the list of pages for the app, select **Authentication**. (this step is only required if you are using a user-delegated authentication context)
+1. In the list of pages for the app, select **Authentication**. (this step is only required if you are using a user-delegated authentication context):
    1. In the **Redirect URIs** section, select **Web** in the combo-box and enter the following redirect URIs:
       - `https://localhost:44334/signin-oidc`
       - `https://localhost:44334/Account/GrantPermissions`